omerhakim/Lab_Mod3/README.md

 <img src = "./images/image14.png">

-From the 189 features I have now after applying polynomials and interactions tools, I chose the best 45, using F_regression of the SelectKbest method from Sklearn.
+From the 189 features I had after applying polynomials and interactions, I selected the best 45, using F_regression of the SelectKbest method from Sklearn.

 <img src = "./images/image15.png">